 All Together in Dignity (ATD) Ireland co-organised the event in partnership with the leading organisation “Diversity & Multicultural Initiative” and the Dublin City Council.
 The event was made possible with the support of the North East Inner City Initiative.

-ATD organised many activities on the day including; Your Rights are Written in Stone workshop, Tug of War, Dizzy Penos and Interactive language boards and a “Europe Matters” documentation Stand.
+ATD organised many activities on the day including; Your Rights are Written in Stone workshop, Tug of War, Dizzy Penos, Interactive language boards and a “Europe Matters” documentation Stand.

 The Your Rights are Written in Stone workshop was the last in a long series of workshops facilitated by ATD as part of the Human Rights and Poverty Stone 10th anniversary project supported by the NEIC fund.
 Participants in the workshop were invited to write, draw or paint a word, name or image they associate with basic human rights and poverty on a small stone which will be included in a very special exhibition to mark the UN Day for the Eradication of Poverty, 17th October 2018.

 The event was a free family-friendly event with close to 30 countries represented.
 Countries showcased their individual culture through music, dance and poetry while celebrating the togetherness of the community.
 Several workshops at various countries stalls including exotic foods to satisfy the crowds taste buds.

 ATD interactive language boards were located in various location at the event and invited those in attendance to write various words in their own language including ‘Dreams’ ‘Hopes’ and ‘Love’.